-- (A) Name;

-- (B) Job title;

-- (C) Hire date;

-- (D) Residence; and

-- (E) Referral source for all new hires.

-- (d) At least ten (10) calendar days prior to announcing an employment position, a business that is a signatory to a First Source and Local Hiring Agreement under a procurement contract shall notify the Prince George's County Economic Development Corporation's Workforce Services Division of the available positions.
-If the County resident interviewed or otherwise considered for the position is not hired, the business shall provide reasons why the referred County resident was not hired.
-A good faith effort is required to hire the referred County resident, if sufficiently qualified for the available position,

-- (e) The requirements of Section 10A-166 and Subsections (a) through (d) of this Section, except for the reporting requirements of Paragraphs (5) and (6) of Subsection (c) of this Section on a form provided by the Purchasing Agent, shall not apply to procurement contracts in the construction industry, as defined by Sector 23 of the current edition of the North American Industry Classification System ("NAICS"), for procurements funded by a County agency or the County government if the procurement contract or agreement is governed by a project labor agreement.
-The remaining requirements of this Subdivision shall apply to such procurement contracts, agreements, or awards.

-- (f) The Purchasing Agent shall require "best efforts" to reach a minimum goal that at least fifty-one percent (51%) of the annual man/woman hours (work hours), on both a total work hour and trade by trade basis, be worked by County residents as a condition of any contract or agreement for a procurement funded by a County agency, including requiring "best efforts" to reach a minimum goal that at least fifty-one percent (51%) of the annual apprenticeship work hours on such contracts or agreements be worked by apprentices who are County residents.
-The requirements of this Subsection extend to hiring by contractors and subcontractors on procurements funded by a County agency under the supervision or control of the contractors and subcontractors.
+1 including cumulative new hires, and cumulative employee hours worked, including, for each 2 employee: 3.
+(A) Name; 4 (B) Job title: 5 (C) Hire date: 6 (D) Residence; and 7 (E) Referral source for all new hires.
+8 (d) At least ten (10) calendar days prior to announcing an employment position, a business 9 that is a signatory to a First Source and Local Hiring Agreement under a procurement contract 10 shall notify the Prince George's County Economic Development Corporation's Workforce 11 Services Division of the available positions.
+If the County resident interviewed or otherwise 12 considered for the position is not hired, the business shall provide reasons why the referred 13 County resident was not hired.
+A good faith effort is required to hire the referred County 14 resident, if sufficiently qualified for the available position.
+15 (e) The requirements of Section 10A-166 and Subsections (a) through (d) of this Section.
+16 except for the reporting requirements of Paragraphs (5) and (6) of Subsection (c) of this Section.
+17 on a form provided by the Purchasing Agent, shall not apply to procurement contracts in the 18 construction industry, as defined by Sector 23 of the current edition of the North American 19 Industry Classification System ("NAICS"), for procurements funded by a County agency or the 20 County government if the procurement contract or agreement is governed by a project labor 21 agreement.
+The remaining requirements of this Subdivision shall apply to such procurement 22 contracts, agreements, or awards.
+23 (f) The Purchasing Agent shall require "best efforts" to reach a minimum goal that at least 24 fifty-one percent (51%) of the annual man/woman hours (work hours), on both a total work hour 25 and trade by trade basis, be worked by County residents as a condition of any contract or 26 agreement for a procurement funded by a County agency, including requiring "best efforts" to 27 reach a minimum goal that at least fifty-one percent (51%) of the annual apprenticeship work 28 hours on such contracts or agreements be worked by apprentices who are County residents.
+The 29 requirements of this Subsection extend to hiring by contractors and subcontractors on 30 procurements funded by a County agency under the supervision or control of the contractors and 31 subcontractors.